Moving to Australia from New Zealand?

 The Economy

 Brisbane’s rapidly expanding economy is one of the highest-performing in the country.
-Exports are on the rise with an unemployment rate of 6%.
-The top five employment industries are health care and social assistance, retail trade, professional services, construction, education and training.
+Exports are on the rise, and the unemployment rate is 6%.
+The top five employment industries are health care and social assistance, retail trade, professional services, construction, and education and training.

 Brisbane Pros: